what are the best oil paints?

 what do you paint on?

-The last few years the gallery-wrap canvases have become popular.
+Gallery-wrap canvases are popular.
 You paint the edges of the canvas that wrap around the stretcher bars.
-Then the painting can be displayed without a frame.
+Then the painting may be displayed without a frame.

 Hardboard panels don't take up as much space in storage.
 Ampersand Gessobord panels have been archivally prepared and are ready to paint on.